-You use the jtrigger command to trigger a submitted flow definition, which creates a flow associated with that definition.
-Any events normally used to trigger this definition are ignored at this time.
+You use the jtrigger command to submit a committed flow definition, which creates a flow associated with that definition.
+Any events normally used to submit this definition are ignored at this time.

-If no version is specified, triggers the default version of a flow definition.
+If no version is specified, submits the default version of a flow definition.

-If the flow definition is on hold, you can use this command to triggers a flow.
-If the flow definition is not on hold, this command triggers an additional execution of the flow.
-If you want to trigger a flow whose definition is not yet stored in Process Manager, use the jrun command.
+If the flow definition is on hold, you can use this command to submits a flow.
+If the flow definition is not on hold, this command submits an additional execution of the flow.
+If you want to submit a flow whose definition is not yet stored in Process Manager, use the jrun command.